 Q. What will my vasectomy reversal recovery be like?

 A. Since the procedure is done in an outpatient setting, recovery time after the local anesthesia is short.
 Some patients compare post-op recovery similar to recovery after their vasectomy.
-Most of the discomfort or pain of a reverse vasectomy can easily be controlled with medication such as Advil or Aleve.
+Most of the discomfort or pain can easily be controlled with medication such as Advil or Aleve.
 We will also give you a prescription for stronger medication just in case of discomfort.
-Please make sure that a family member or friend will care for you in the first twenty-four hours after reversing your vasectomy.
-Read more information about patient care after the vasectomy reversal.
+Please make sure that a family member or friend will care for you in the first twenty-four hours after the procedure.
+Read more information about patient care after the surgery.

 Q. How does ICSI compare to a vasectomy reversal?